Reviewed by George Baral

 Knocking is generally a benign noise; it usually indicates that your vibration damper isn’t installed correctly, so sounds from the blower reverberate throughout the system.
 Rumbling, rattling or huffing and puffing sounds are more worrisome.

 “Furnace rumbling is a sign of an issue with the burner,” says Wiseman.
-“It needs to be given immediate attention as it can produce high levels of carbon monoxide in your home.”
+“It needs to be given immediate attention.”

-Rattling sounds in your furnace often signify a cracked heat exchanger — one of the most common causes of carbon monoxide leaks.
+Rattling sounds in your furnace can also signify a cracked heat exchanger — one of the most common causes of carbon monoxide leaks.
+If you suspect a cracked heat exchanger, do not use the furnace until it has been replaced.

 Squealing can often be attributed to the heat pump or the blower.
 Squealing may mean that there’s a belt that’s frayed or that the blower and its housing need a cleaning.